NYMPHALINAE, NYMPHALIDAE, PAPILIONOIDEA

 (Photo: courtesy of Rose Robin, Tamborine Mountain, Queensland)

-The Caterpillars of this species feed on various species from the family ACANTHACEAE, including the Australian native plants :
+The caterpillars feed on the foliage of various species from the family ACANTHACEAE, including the Australian native plants :

 as well as the introduced species :